top of page

 as an act of devotion

-to humanity, and to life.
+to spirit, and to life.

 During her undergrad at the Alberta University of the Arts, Sachi started weaving with printed paper as a way to imbed text, literally, into cloth.
 After having woven a portrait of her Obaachan, Sachi fell in love with weaving paper and it never stopped being a source of material pleasure and intrigue.
-It wasn’t until years later that she discovered the Japanese practice of creating paper thread and weaving it into cloth.
+It wasn’t until years later that she discovered the time honoured Japanese practice of creating paper thread and weaving it into cloth.
 This connected her to a part of her heritage in an unexpected way, and sparked a desire for deeper understanding.
 Since then, Sachi has been steadily practicing this method of creating with the help of many generous hands and minds.
 She deeply enjoys the slow process which has somehow always felt innate to her hands and material sensitivity.

 She lives on the unceded territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and Sel̓íl̓witulh (Tsleil-Waututh) nations / Vancouver, BC.

 Uppercase's Yarn - Thread - String

 bottom of page